petartotev/PT_WebApp_PTSchool/README.md

 PTSchool.Data is a .NET Standard 2.1 Class Library project.

+The project consists of all configurations, migrations, DbContext and data settings needed for a Database to be manipulated via Entity Framework Core.

+It includes:

+- /Configuration/... - all configuration files defining the relations between entities and their behavior in case of delete
+- /Data/Migrations/... - all migrations that keep the history of database changes
+- PTSchoolDataSettings.cs - a const string "DefaultConnection"
+- PTSchoolDbContext.cs

+---

 ### PTSchool.Data.Models

 PTSchool.Data.Models is a .NET Standard 2.1 Class Library project.

+The project consists of all of the Data Models that are needed to manipulate the database.

+It includes the following Data Models:
+- /ApiNews - all data models transferring information on the 20 articles received via NewsApi from BBC and saved locally in the Database thanks to Hangfire at 07:00 daily
+- /Enums - all enums that the data models use
+- /Validations/StaticValidator.cs - a static class that holds all constant integers that represent MinLength, MaxLength Validations on properties - all at one place.
+- Class.cs
+- Club.cs
+- ClubStudent.cs (many-to-many)
+- ClubTeacher.cs (many-to-many)
+- Mark.cs
+- Note.cs
+- Parent.cs
+- Student.cs
+- StudentParent.cs (many-to-many)
+- Subject.cs
+- SubjectClass.cs (many-to-many)
+- SubjectTeacher.cs (many-to-many)
+- Teacher.cs
+- TeacherClass.cs (many-to-many)
+- Tictactoe.cs
 ---

 ## Console Application